Benjamin Creme

-Benjamin Creme (5 December 1922 − 24 October 2016) was a Scottish artist, author, esotericist, and editor of Share International magazine.
+Benjamin Creme (5 December 1922 − 24 October 2016) was a Scottish artist, esoteric writer, and editor of Share International magazine.

-He asserted that the Second Coming, prophesied by many religions, would come in the form of Maitreya, the World Teacher.
-Maitreya is the name Buddhists use for the future Buddha, but Creme claimed that Maitreya is the teacher that all religions point towards and hope for, as well as the Head of the Spiritual Hierarchy on Earth.
-Other names for him, according to Creme, are the Christ, the Imam Mahdi, Krishna, and the Messiah.
-Creme claimed Maitreya is the "Avatar for the Aquarian Age", is immortal and omniscient, and has lived in London since 19 July 1977.
-When speaking of Maitreya, Creme insisted that Maitreya is not a religious teacher in the traditional sense, but rather “an educationalist in the widest sense of the word, advocating changes in our political, economic and social life...
-He comes to show that the spiritual life can be lived in every department of human living--not alone in the religious field.”
+Creme asserted that the Second Coming, prophesied by many religions, would come in the form of Maitreya, the World Teacher.
+Maitreya is the name Buddhists use for the future Buddha, but Creme believed that Maitreya is the teacher that all religions point towards and hope for.
+Creme maintained that Maitreya had returned in a physical form, descended from the Himalayas, and then moved to London on 19 July 1977.

 Early life

-Born in Glasgow, Scotland in 1922, Benjamin Creme’s life and work followed two distinct interests – art and esotericism – which eventually merged as a single path.
+Born in Glasgow, Scotland, in 1922, Benjamin Creme's life and work followed two distinct interests – art and esotericism – which eventually merged as a single path.
 At the age of thirteen Creme began painting, inspired by the works of Rembrandt.
 In order to become a painter, he left school at sixteen.
 Over the years, Creme befriended and collaborated with many fixtures of the time in British art, music, and literature, developing into a painter in the Modernist style.
-His style of painting has also been categorized as ”abstractly representational”, and his work has been exhibited by galleries around the world.
+His style of painting has also been categorized as "abstractly representational", and his work has been exhibited by galleries around the world.
+(In 2015, a museum featuring 32 of his paintings was created in Los Angeles, California.)